giantswarm/upgrade-schedule-operator/README.md

 ## prerequisites

-Running this operator alone will enable the automatic scheduling and triggering of upgrades on a management cluster in any provider.
+Running this operator alone on a management cluster will enable the automatic scheduling and triggering of upgrades of workload clusters in any provider.
 However, on AWS, we use the following components together for observability and avoiding errors:

 - [`event-exporter-app`](https://github.com/giantswarm/event-exporter-app) for exporting the upgrade events and notifying stakeholders in their slack channel.
-  This requires adding a token for the slack channels to the MC config if it is not there yet.
+  This requires adding a token for the slack channels (using `Giant Swarm Cluster Upgrade` app in slack) to the MC config if it is not there yet.
 - [`aws-admission-controller`](https://github.com/giantswarm/aws-admission-controller) to validate the format of the upgrade annotations.
   This could be added to another validating webhook.
 - [`cluster-operator`](https://github.com/giantswarm/cluster-operator) that carries out the actual upgrading process and emits upgrade events on the cluster.